30+ Cultural Restaurants in Downtown DSM

 Photo: Mee Krob (Crispy Noodle) from JJ Jasmine: choice of protein with Chinese broccoli, onion and carrots covered in gravy sauce on a bird's nest of crispy noodles.

-A Dong Vietnamese — Browse through nearly 180 menu items, and you’ll quickly see why A Dong has been a longtime staple and fan favorite in Downtown DSM.
+A Dong Vietnamese — Browse through nearly 180 menu items, and you’ll quickly see why A Dong has been a longtime staple and fan favorite in Downtown Des Moines.
 Pho, Bun, tableside firepot dishes, bubble tea — even a strong list of vegetarian items to consider.
 Stop in or order to-go and see why Downtown residents, visitors and workers love it here.

 MORE ASIAN FOOD

 New Oriental Food Store – With its prime location on East Grand in the Historic East Village, this food spot in Downtown Des Moines serves a bodega featuring a wide range of fresh, shelf-stable and frozen foods primarily representing Asian cuisine including Japanese, Thai, Filipino — even some Indian ingredients.

 St. Kilda Café & Bakery — An Australian-style restaurant in Downtown Des Moines serving beautifully plated breakfast, brunch and lunch.
 The avocado toast is a local favorite, pairing well with a number of Counter Culture coffee drinks.